 Greatly abetting the on-screen fantasy is the music of Jerome Moross, which plays as a equally effective adaptation of the themes of his The Big Country.
 Musically, the score lends Gwangi its Big Sky Western feeling; the shots of horses galloping across the Almeria plain or charging through town to intercept a raging allosaurus are exciting and dynamic.
 Everything comes together in the big roping scene, where the cowboys finally demonstrate that they have genuine circus skills.
 The push-pull, now we got him, now we don’t action with Gwangi struggling against the rodeo horses is just a marvel even now — Harryhausen matches his miniature ropes to the ropes in the live-action background exceedingly well, and it may be his best overall Dynamation illusion ever.
 The sequence is also well directed, with good cutaways breaking up his standard wide master angle.
 Scored tightly to the action, the Moross music is capped with a regal flourish when the trick-riders manage to get four ropes on the dinosaur all at once, as he strains and snarls.
 Gwangi is the most exciting movie dinosaur ever, and that includes his CGI descendants.

 The Warner Archive Collection Blu-ray of The Valley of Gwangi is very much the improved HD transfer we wanted to see.
 The live action footage — all those awful dramatic scenes but also Irwin Hillier’s beautiful landscapes — is indeed much improved.
 Almost all of the special effects footage looks better as well.
 I was surprised to see some of the rear-projected backgrounds looking a little washed out in individual shots.
 Only one looks as if a bad element were used: a wide shot in the Eohippus tent, where Franciscus and Golan are grainy and degraded.
 Sharpness, detail and contrast are all improved in the effects scenes, with the caveat that a few production flaws are more readily visible — a number of Dynamation shots exhibit a slight flicker.
 On the other hand, many more shots now look far better.
-Framed properly, with a wider contrast range, the best material now looks flawless, even the material that uses traveling mattes.
+Framed properly, with a wider contrast range, the best material now looks flawless, even the Shots with traveling mattes.

 As Harryhausen aficionados readily point out, seeing Ray’s ‘fingerprints’ on shots, even when they reveal some of his tricks, imparts an exciting feeling of involvement with his art… like fans of classic painters that study Rembrandt’s brush strokes.
 Modern CGI effects can run rings around Gwangi for technical virtuosity, and so what?
-None of the new movies have produced anything as timeless as the 1933 King Kong.
-There’s a vast artistic difference between the work of a lone artisan and the efforts of teams of animators using software that grants all wishes – we can perceive the intent and personality of the artist making his own decisions, doing exactly what he wants.
+None of the new techniques have produced anything as timeless as the 1933 King Kong.
+There’s a vast artistic difference between the work of a lone artisan and the efforts of teams of animators using software that grants all wishes — we can perceive the intent and personality of the artist making his own decisions, doing exactly what he wants.
 I believe that the cult of Harryhausen will keep his films alive — The Valley of Gwangi is far more popular now than it was when new.

 Harryhausen’s house in London, 1973; photo © Craig Reardon.